madstone-tech/ason/docs/commands/list.md

 └─────────────────┴──────────────────────────────────┴──────────┴─────────────┘

-💡 Use 'ason new TEMPLATE OUTPUT_DIR' to create a project 💡 Use 'ason add' to prepare more templates for invocation
+💡 Use 'ason new TEMPLATE OUTPUT_DIR' to create a project 💡 Use 'ason register' to prepare more templates for invocation
 ```

 ### Empty Registry